Ear flushing, also known as ear irrigation, is a simple and fast medical procedure involving using a liquid solution to clean your ear canal.

 - We discuss your relevant medical history and ask you to sign a consent form.

-- We examine your ears using an otoscope to determine if ear flushing is necessary.
+- We examine your ears using an otoscope to determine if irrigation is necessary.
 (An otoscope is a handheld medical device with a light source and a magnifying lens used to inspect your ear canal.)

-- If ear flushing is recommended, we’ll ask you to sit upright and tilt your head to the side.
+- If earwax removal is recommended, we’ll ask you to sit upright and tilt your head to the side.

-- Our audiologist will use the ear irrigator to gently flush water or saline solution into your ear canal.
+- Your hearing healthcare professional will use the ear irrigator to gently flush water or saline solution into your ear canal.
 The water or saline will loosen and flush out any excess earwax or debris.

 - The flushing procedure may be repeated several times until all the wax and debris are removed.